If you’re launching a Google Ads account for your business but aren’t sure where to begin, you’ve come to the right place.

 Campaign organization doesn’t have to remain as it is at campaign set up, but being smart about organization now will save you time down the road.
 If your campaign runs and you realize performance varies drastically based on device, time of day, location, audience, or keyword, you can always duplicate a campaign and then change the settings or targeting slightly to achieve your goals.

-Here are some things to consider when determining campaign structure:
+Here are some other things to consider when determining campaign structure:

 This is one of many settings that can only be changed at the campaign level.
 You may want to use something like maximize conversions for bottom-funnel search terms, but for top-of-funnel terms, something like target CPA would make more sense.
 If this is the case, you’d need these terms in separate campaigns.